Upright rows are good for building impressive shoulders and a powerful upper back. But let’s be honest: this exercise is also controversial.

 If you’re looking to improve your upright row form and get the most out of this exercise, here are a few tips to keep in mind:

-5. Seeing yourself perform the exercise in a mirror can help you identify any form issues you may be having.
+- Seeing yourself perform the exercise in a mirror can help you identify any issues you may have.

-6. To get the most out of your upright rows, consider pairing them with other upper body exercises such as push-ups, pull-ups, and dumbbell presses
+- To maximize your upright rows, consider pairing them with other upper-body exercises such as push-ups, pull-ups, and dumbbell presses.

 FAQs